jbbrunsveld/jasperreports_server/README.md

 The WAR is then copied to the specified application server reference in default_master.properties

-## Setup

-#### Setup Requirements

-This module requires that you have a functioning application server such as Apache Tomcat.

 ## Usage

-> If not specified will obtain the source from sourceforge referncing the pkg_verison given
+If not specified will obtain the source from sourceforge referncing the pkg_verison given

 ````
 class { '::jasperreports_server':